Here’s a bone of contention I’ve been meaning to address for many years.

 “Yesterday” (3/4/66): “Yesterday”, “Act Naturally”, “You Like Me Too Much”, “It’s Only Love”.

 With the two “A” sides plus this, the “Yesterday” EP single, SIX of the fourteen songs on this UK LP were available on 7” 45rpm discs.
 That aside, I’ve always liked that each Beatle gets a lead vocal on this nifty little release.
-You know, the EP which was released SEVEN MONTHS after the album and THREE MONTHS after the follow up LP, “Rubber Soul”?
-Once again, EMI/Parlophone noticed, by releasing the album track known as “Yesterday” as a stand alone single in September, 1965, Capitol had a huge hit on it’s hands.
-Perish the thought!
+You know, the EP which was released SEVEN MONTHS after the LP?
+Once again, EMI/Parlophone must’ve noticed, by releasing the album track known as “Yesterday” as a stand alone single in September, 1965, Capitol had a huge hit on it’s hands.

-Then, in between, Parlophone did release “The Beatles Million Sellers” EP (12/6/65).
+Well, in between, Parlophone did release the EP “The Beatles Million Sellers” (12/6/65).
 This “greatest hits” extended single featured three songs which were already available on 45’s plus one which was available on a 45 and an album.
 Jolly good!
 Notice the date of release?
 Yes…..just in time for the Christmas rush of 1965!
 Whatd’ya know about that!
 Yup!
 More revenue and jingle bells!
 No greed there!
 You mean, Parlophone and the Beatles wanted to make money?
 Must’ve been “Evil Capitol-istic” thoughts.

 45: “We Can Work It Out / Day Tripper” (12/3/65):